NDAs And 6 Reasons To Consider Confidentiality, But Not Always Confidentiality Agreements

 Certain issues do require and deserve an NDA, the majority do not.
 Embryonic conversations and mutual opportunities can be stifled and lost due to an overly eager insistence on the NDA.

-When one is required, a poorly drafted document will fail to deliver happiness when the time comes to enforce.
+But when one is required, a poorly drafted document will fail to deliver happiness when the time comes to enforce.

 Let Us Draft A Legally Valid NDA For You